somepin/qalble/readme.md

 ## Project Structure

 `/case` - STLs to print and STEPs for modification.
-The `nonsplit` case is untested.
+The `nonsplit` case is untested, and the `flat` case only works with wired builds.

 `/firmware` - ZMK and Vial-QMK firmware files.